waweiwoowu/hanabi-iamjeff/hat-guessing/Advanced_Hat_Guessing.md

   1) Unique (e.g. black 1)
   2) Lowest rank
   3) Left-most
 * Playable cards and one-away cards have same priority, no one is higher than the other.
+However, if the clue is ambiguous, playable cards takes priority over one-away cards.

 ### Finesse Rules